Skip to Content

 Florida motorcycle accidents can be caused by various factors, including the following:

-- When a car swerves in front of a cyclist
+• When a car swerves in front of a cyclist

-- When a car fails to yield to a motorcyclist
+• When a car fails to yield to a motorcyclist

-- When a car does not leave proper room between vehicles
+• When a car does not leave proper room between vehicles

-- Failure to recognize motorcyclists in traffic
+• Failure to recognize motorcyclists in traffic

-- Poor road conditions, such as loose gravel or unmaintained roads
+• Poor road conditions, such as loose gravel or unmaintained roads

-- A faulty or defective motorcycle
+• A faulty motorcycle

-Identifying Common Injuries from Motorcycle Accidents
+Identifying Common Injuries From Motorcycle Accidents

 Motorcycle accidents can result in extremely serious injuries, including the following:

-- Bone fractures
+• Bone fractures

-- Brain damage
+• Brain damage

-- Disfigurement
+• Disfigurement

-- Loss of limbs
+• Loss of limbs

-- Neck injuries
+• Neck injuries

-- Paralysis
+• Paralysis

-- Severe head trauma
+• Severe head trauma

 If you have suffered any of the above injuries, you will likely need extensive medical treatment and have a long road of recovery ahead (if full recovery is even possible).
-Our motorcycle accident lawyer in Orlando can help you obtain the financial compensation you need to cover your medical expenses and time off of work.
+Our motorcycle accident lawyer in Orlando can help you seek the financial compensation you need to cover your medical expenses and time off work.

 The road to recovery from a motorcycle accident is not just physical but also emotionally taxing.
-Having a dedicated legal team can ensure you are not facing this challenging time alone.
+Having a dedicated legal team can help ensure you are not facing this challenging time alone.
 We strive to alleviate your burden by handling your legal concerns effectively.

 Legal Framework for Motorcycle Accidents in Horizon West